tcolgate/godinstall/README.md

 - Synchronous confirmation of repository regeneration.
 - Instant feedback on all failures
 - Files can be uploaded a few at a time, or all in one go
-- Signing of Packages and InReleases files
+- Signing of InReleases files
 - Verification of hashes and signatures in changes files
 - Optional verification of debsigs signed packages
 - Allow upload of lone deb packages, without changes file
 - Optionally only verify debsigs signatures on lone uploads
 - Run scripts on package upload, and pre/post repository regeneration
+- pool layout is used, with configurable groupings
 - A git-inspired sha1 object store is used on the backend, with hard links to keep disk usage down
 - Seems fast so far